akashsonkamble/pomo-perfect/README.md

 ![Error Page](./public/error.png)

 ## Description
-Developed a web application that combines Firebase authentication, a Pomodoro timer, and modern UI styling using Tailwind CSS.
+Developed a Pomodoro timer web application with user authentication capabilities.
+Leveraged Firebase for secure user registration, login, and authentication.
+Styled the user interface using Tailwind CSS for an elegant and responsive design.

 ## Features
 Timer Functionality: Users can set a timer for focused work sessions (typically 25 minutes) followed by short break intervals (5 minutes).